For Your Business

 Did You Know…?
 Relative to their size, fleas can jump further than any other insect.
 If an average sized human had the same jumping ability of a flea, they would be able to jump 295 feet across and 160 feet high!

-If you feel that you have a problem with fleas around your home or property then you should contact the flea control and prevention experts at Ehrlich Pest Control.
+If you feel that you have a problem with fleas around your home or property and you truly want to know how to get rid of fleas, then you should contact the flea control and prevention experts at Ehrlich Pest Control.

 The main reason behind fleas being regarded as a pest is through their biting habits.